sausheong/tanuki/README.md

 Nonetheless because it works differently, first time developers on Tanuki would find a steeper learning curve.
 For example, if you're used to having a authentication and authorization drop-in library for other web frameworks, in Tanuki you might need to build that in yourself.
 To do this you might need to set and get the cookies to keep the state when you go from action to action.

+### Operations and monitoring complexities

+It's obvious that monitoring and operating a single process will be easier than monitoring and operating multiple processes, which potentially can be distributed across different parts of the network.
+Complexity increases for managing code and for deployment as well.

 ## FAQs

 ### I'm still skeptical, why spend the effort?